GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#jupyter-nb}
 ## Jupyter Notebook

-A document format (with .ipynb extension) that contains live code that can be used to analyse data, display charts, and more.
+A document format (with .ipynb file extension) that contains live code that can be used to analyse data, display charts, and more.

 For more information, see the [Introduction to Jupyter notebooks](/notebooks/Beginners_guide/01_Jupyter_notebooks/).